Tempe, January 2009

 technology, in relations to issues of globalization, sustainability, democratization, and (in)equity.

-Since starting my appointment at ASU in August 2006, I have been working on three distinct but
+Since starting my appointment at ASU, I have been working on three distinct but

 co-informed research programs.
 The ﬁrst program, which is the largest and best represented in

 my publications, is on the mutual shaping of the new media and information and communication technology (ICT), particularly the Internet, and society — looking from political and cultural perspectives.
 Under this program, I have developed research activities ranging from individual research (e.g. on the socio-political history of the Internet in Indonesia, Internet and religious movements) to collaborative research both with other researchers working on the socio-political dimension of the new media & ICT and with civil society organizations.

 The second program, also represented in my publications, expands the domain of my analysis